zannloo/tp/docs/UserGuide.md

 - This command will search for the task, grade proposal, depending on the environment the user is in, it will search for task(s) allocated to a tutorial group or student.

+### Display all tasks: `cat`

+Searches for tasks depending on the environment.

+Format `cat [StudentId/ GroupId]`

+Acceptable values for parameter:

+Id:
+- Non empty string
+- Id of Group/Student within Profbook

+Output if command fails:

+If cat in root directory

+- Pop up message indicating that tasks cannot be shown within root directory.

+If cat with invalid parameter

+- Pop up message showing invalid path with user entered Path

+Output if command succeeds

+- Display updates with tasks assigned under input Id

+Examples:
+`cat grp-001, cat 1234A`

+- The first command will display all tasks assigned to group 001.
+- The second command will display all tasks that are assigned to student with Id 1234A

 ### Save the data (//TODO update)

 ProfBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save